Going Out Into Service.

 Everybody who saw me knew exactly who I was, who I was with and where I was going.
 I was a Jehovah’s Witness walking with my mother and brother to the house up at the corner where some other JW’s lived.
 I wasn’t really bothered walking back home after book study because it would always be dark out.

 Looking back on those early years from the 70's I still can’t believe just how much time I was spending living the Jehovah’s Witness way of life.
-Over ten hours a week I spent studying and preparing for meetings, attending meetings and going out into service.
+Over ten hours every single week I spent studying and preparing for meetings, attending meetings and going out into service.
 There was not a lot of free time, especially during the school year.
 Whatever free time I did have was always used as a bargaining chip for my mother and if I got out of line or failed to live up to her lofty expectations I would be grounded.

 I fuck’n hated being grounded, yet as much as I hated it, it seemed like I was always grounded.
 There was no rhyme or reason to my mother’s grounding.
 She would not hesitate to ground either my brother or me for weeks at a time for even the smallest, minor infractions.